ellisztamas/faps/docs/tutorials/03_paternity_arrays.rst

 2. Names of the mothers are usually given in the second column.
 3. If known for some reason, names of fathers can be given as well.
-4. Likelihood information should be given *to the right* of columns indicating individual or parental names, with candidates' names in the column headers.
+4. Likelihood information should be given *to the right* of columns indicating individual or parental names, with candidates’ names in the column headers.
 5. The final column should specify a likelihood that the true sire of an individual has *not* been sampled.
 Usually this is given as the